We use a variety of instruments to analyze soil samples including:

 For situations involving soil phosphorus and nutrient management decisions where extractable P is likely to exceed 100 ppm on the Bray test and 50 ppm on the Olsen test.
 The range for the nutrient management P test is 20-250 ppm.
 This test is basically the same as the Olsen P test, but with a dilution of the extract before colorimetric analysis.
 In detail: A 1 gram scoop of soil and 20 milliliters of 0.5 molar sodium bicarbonate (NaHCO3) solution are shaken for 30 minutes.
 The mixture is filtered and the filtrate is diluted 5 X with sodium bicarbonate.
 Color is developed with the molybdate-blue/ascorbic acid method.
 The intensity of blue color, corresponding to the amount of P in the extract, is measured with the Brinkman PC 900 Probe Colorimeter at 880 nm.
 Results are reported as parts per million (ppm) extractable phosphorus (P) in the soil.

 The Spurway extract is a weak acetic acid extraction of the potting media.
 A representative sample of the media is seived through a 2 mm seive to remove the larger pieces of bark, stones and other relatively inert materials.
 A 5 cc subsample is placed into a 50 mL Erlenmeyer flask and 25 mL of 1% acetic acid solution is added with a volumetric buret.
 The mixture is shaken for 1 minute and then filtered.
-The filtrate is analyzed for important plant nutrients: nitrate and ammonia levels are determined by colorimetry, and phosphorus, potassium, magnesium, sodium, iron, manganese, zinc, copper, molydenum, and boron are analyzed by ICP-AES.
+The filtrate is analyzed for important plant nutrients: nitrate and ammonia levels are determined by colorimetry, and phosphorus, potassium, calcium, magnesium, sodium, iron, manganese, zinc, copper, molydenum, and boron are analyzed by ICP-AES.
 Results are reported as ppm (mg/L) in the media extract.
 A separate 15 g subsample is wetted with 75 mL of deionized water, stirred every 10 minutes for 40 minutes and the solution analyzed for electrical conductivity.
 The media pH is determined on a separate 5 cc subsample that is wetted with 5 mL of deionized water, allowed to stand for 15 minutes, and the pH determined using a pH meter with reference and glass electrodes.

 The Saturated Media Extract is a water extract of the entire media sample.
 No attempt is made to sieve the sample before analysis.
 A representative sample of the media is wetted with deionized water until water just barely stands on the surface.
 The mixture is allowed to stand for 90 minutes and then filtered under suction.
-The filtrate is analyzed for important plant nutrients: nitrate and ammonia levels are determined by colorimetry, and phosphorus, potassium, magnesium, sodium, iron, manganese, zinc, copper, molydenum, and boron are all analyzed by ICP-AES.
+The filtrate is analyzed for important plant nutrients: nitrate and ammonia levels are determined by colorimetry, and phosphorus, potassium, calcium, magnesium, sodium, iron, manganese, zinc, copper, molydenum, and boron are all analyzed by ICP-AES.
 Results are reported as ppm (mg/L) in the media extract.
 The electrical conductivity is also determined on the above filtrate.
 The media pH is determined on a separte 5 cc subsample that is wetted with 5 mL of deionized water, allowed to stand for 15 minutes, and the pH determined using a pH meter with reference and glass electrodes.